lucasKoyama/chronos-backend/README.md

 ## TO-DO
 - [x] Basic CRUD in NestJS
 - [x] Integration with DynamoDB
-- [ ] Handling with bad cenarios like updating a non-existent task, or other cases
+- [ ] Handling with bad scenarios like updating a non-existent task, or other cases
 - [ ] User route
 - [ ] JWT Auth